Harris170/Cooking-Blog/posts/firstpost.md

 ---
-title: This is the first example post
+title: This is the first example post baller
 metaDescription: This is a sample meta description.
 If one is not present in your page/post's front matter, the default metadata.description will be used instead.